colinchilds/giftorio/README.md

 # GIFtorio

-GIFtorio is a web application that converts animated GIFs into Factorio blueprints.
-The resulting blueprint creates an animated display using the game's circuit network and lamp display system.
+[GIFtorio](https://giftor.io) is a web application that converts animated GIFs into Factorio blueprints.
+The resulting blueprint creates an animated display using the game's circuit network and lamps.
+It requires absolutely no mods - works on vanilla Factorio version 2.0 and the Space Age DLC.
 ![example nyan gif](https://github.com/colinchilds/giftorio/blob/main/web/assets/img/nyan.gif?raw=true)

 ## Features